 - Optional brown butter sauce: Melt 4 tablespoons of salted butter in a small saucepan over medium heat.
 Keep cooking until it slightly browns, then remove it from the heat.
 After slicing the roast, drizzle the brown butter over the beef slices.

-- The leftovers keep well in the fridge, in an airtight container, for 3-4 days.
-I prefer not to reheat them because I don't want to dry out the meat.
-But if you'd like to reheat them, do so gently, covered, in the microwave at 50% power.
+- I prefer not to reheat the leftovers because I don't want to dry out the meat.
+One of my favorite lunches is slices of cold roast served with grainy mustard, fresh-cut vegetables, and pickles.
+However, if you'd like to reheat them, do so gently in the microwave at 50% power.

 Nutrition per Serving